 According to the folklorist Marju Kõivupuu, such crosses were put by the road to show that this is a Christian country and also that people could talk to their God if they so wished – churches and chapels were sometimes far away.

-The pilgrimage route introduces other large stone crosses near the Puhja church portal and in the wall surrounding the church next to the gate, and by the Tartu–Võru road on the slope of Tatra valley.
+The pilgrimage route introduces other large stone crosses near the Puhja church portal and in the wall surrounding the church, and by the Tartu–Võru road on the slope of Tatra valley.
 The last stone is called a Salt Eater’s stone.

 Our next destination are Konguta hill forts; only a few km from Kobilu manor to Alt-Laari hill fort.
 The road takes us past the tall Kobilu grain dryers, continues straight on down into Kavilda river valley and in the distance rises majestically to the heaven.